 My First Freelance Writing Niche: Outdoor Writing

-I’ve always been an avid hiker who loved to spend as much time outside as possible, so I started my freelance career in outdoors writing.
+I’ve always been an avid hiker who loved to spend as much time outside as possible, so I started my freelance career in outdoor writing.

 I leapfrogged straight into writing books by landing a contract with The Mountaineers Books in Seattle for my first title, Best Short Hikes in and around the North Sacramento Valley.
 It was published in 1992 and finally went out of print in 2009.

 I leveraged that first book into two more books I wrote in the 1990s for the same publisher: 100 Classic Hikes in Northern California, (now in its fourth edition), and 75 Hikes in California’s Mount Shasta and Lassen Volcanic National Park Regions, (revised edition).
 In 2018 Day Hiking: Mount Shasta, Lassen & Trinity Alps Regions came out, supplanting the 75 Hikes book.
 All told my hiking books have sold a combined total of about 70,000 copies.

 My status as a book author with one of the top publishers in the field greatly boosted my ability to market myself.
 I initially focused on the periodical market by writing over 100 articles about hiking, backpacking, and other outdoors activities for magazines such as Sunset and VIA, and also for a half-dozen newspapers.
 I was still a part-time freelancer at this point; much of my income came from teaching college-level political science courses.

-And college teaching quickly led to my main niche, the one that’s made me nearly all of my income since the mid-1990s…
+And college teaching quickly led to my main freelance writing niche, the one that’s made me nearly all of my income since the mid-1990s…

 Even as I started my freelance career in outdoors writing, I was also developing my second and by far more lucrative niche: freelance writing for college textbook publishers.

 As a college instructor, I was frequently approached by college textbook sales people.
 These reps sought to convince me to adopt their books for my classes, and during a conversation with one, I asked who wrote the instructor’s manuals, lecture outlines, and test questions that the publishers provided to the profs who adopt their books.
 She said, “People like you.
 Interested?”